DevSecTim/blog/content/writings/2024-04_k8s-operator/index.md

 ```

 ## Example Usage of the WhaleSay CRD
-With the operator running in the cluster, its recocile logic is tiggered any time a `WhaleSay` resource is created, updated or deleted.
+With the operator running in the cluster, its reconcile logic is triggered any time a `WhaleSay` resource is created, updated or deleted.
 Here is an example `WhaleSay` resource that can be deployed:

 ```yaml
 apiVersion: devsectim.io/v1alpha1